5 Field Apps: Data Collection Tools for Mobile GIS

 QField syncs with your QGIS project so you can take it out to the field.
 The QField Sync plugin analyzes your project and suggests any actions to make sure the project works with QField.

 Once you finish data collection in the field, you can copy the data from your phone and overwrite the project.
 Any updates in the field including photographs will now become part of the project.

 Input is a free and open source app providing an intuitive way of doing field work on your mobile or tablet.
 It has a streamlined user interface and claims to be usable by anyone for capturing field data even without training.

 Collaborative working is straightforward when using its GIS data versioning platform, Mergin.
 This integration means it’s easy to sync data to/from devices without any need for cables.

 Edits made in the field by different users are safely and automatically merged with one press.

 Under its simple interface are some powerful features including support for capturing lines and areas, location overlaid on background maps, external GPS receivers, geotagged photos, and barcode scanning.

 Input integrates very closely with QGIS with Input being able to open and edit QGIS projects.
 Similarly, data captured in Input can be opened in GIS.
 Input also works offline and is available for Android and iOS.

 Fulcrum is a slick option in our list of field apps.
 There are two components to it.
 First, the Fulcrum app is available to download on your mobile phone and use out in the field.

 Secondly, the Fulcrum dashboard oversees all activities in the field.
-Additionally, you get options to search, filter, edit, import, export all through the dashboard as well.
+Additionally, you get options to search, filter, edit, import, and export all through the dashboard as well.